Fixed Deposit (FD) Vs Public Provident Fund (PPF): Which is Better?

 Tenure: PPF is an attractive long-term investment instrument with a deposit tenure of 15 years, and it provides a lock-in period of 7 years.
 After the completion of 15 years, an individual can extend it indefinitely in a block of 5 years.

-Deposit Frequency: Individuals can make a contribution to the PPF account at least once a year for 15 years.
+Deposit Frequency: Individuals can contribute to the PPF account at least once a year for 15 years.

 Mode of Deposit: The contribution to the PPF account can be made by cheque, online fund transfer or through a demand draft.